Skip to main content

 Privacy Policy (UK)

-Create a comprehensive UK Privacy Policy compliant with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
+Create a detailed UK Privacy Policy compliant with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 This template covers data controller identification, ICO registration, lawful bases for processing, data subject rights, cookies under PECR, international data transfers, data retention, and breach notification.
 Suitable for websites, apps, and online services operating in England and Wales.
 Fill in your organisation's details, preview in real time, and download as PDF or Word.

 Website Development Agreement (UK)

-Create a comprehensive UK Website Development Agreement governed by the laws of England and Wales.
+Create a detailed UK Website Development Agreement governed by the laws of England and Wales.
 This template covers project scope and deliverables, milestone-based payment schedule in GBP, intellectual property ownership under the Copyright, Designs and Patents Act 1988 (CDPA 1988), third-party open-source licences, acceptance testing, web accessibility under the Public Sector Bodies Accessibility Regulations 2018 (WCAG 2.1), Electronic Commerce Regulations 2002, data protection (UK GDPR / Data Protection Act 2018), confidentiality, limitation of liability, ongoing hosting and maintenance, and termination.
 Suitable for web agencies, freelance developers, and businesses commissioning websites.
 Fill out the wizard, preview in real time, and download as PDF or Word.